 Blow Your Mind with String Theory

-Since you’re interested in playing a bass guitar, I’m going to assume you have one (if not, go get one), and I shall assume it’s a normal four-stringed model.
+Since you’re interested in playing a bass guitar, I’m going to assume you have one (if not, SEE THESE BEST BUYS ON BASSES and get one), and I shall assume it’s a normal four-stringed model.
 There are many other variations but let’s stick with what’s simple to begin.

 Sit down and set your bass on your legs, ready to play.
 The neck and headstock should be pointing off to your left.